 - Foresight Engine: How would you reinvent the process of medical discovery?

-- Open PCR Machine: Do it yourself thermocycler for controlling Polymer Chain Reactions for DNA detection and sequencing.
+- Open PCR Machine: Do it yourself thermocycler for controlling Polymerase Chain Reactions for DNA detection and sequencing.

 We are quickly finding out that when we go from a centralized communications infrastructure to a distributed one, when we connect everything and everyone, the result is not just to make things faster, better, and bigger.
 The social system itself acquires a fundamentally different quality: it becomes more diversified, more emergent, and often unpredictable.

 This book provides probably the best background, and foreground, reading for most of the ideas discussed on this blog: complexity; the changing nature of work; the need to integrate learning into our work; and the primacy of cooperation in networks.
 Dedicated chapters cover money, education, science, governance, and health, with interesting future scenarios supported by current examples.
 While automation and robotics may be taking many jobs away, Gorbis identifies unique human skills which will continue to be important.
 These should be the core of any public education program.

 - Social and emotional intelligence

 - Novel and adaptive thinking

 As Gorbis writes, and I wholeheartedly agree, “Learning is social”.